Russia has just introduced a law to try to disconnect its Internet from the rest of the world.

 Yesterday a controversial law entered into force in Russia which gives it the power to disconnect the Russian part of the Internet from the rest of the world.
 For experts, it is a terrible precedent that can lead to greater censorship on the net.

-The Kremlin claims that the "Sovereign Internet" law, which President Vladimir Putin signed last May, is a security measure to protect Russia in the event of an emergency or a foreign threat such as a cyber attack.
-The law will allow Moscow to strengthen control over its Internet area by routing web traffic through state-controlled infrastructures and creating a national system of domain names.
+The Kremlin says the "Sovereign Internet" law, which President Vladimir Putin signed last May, is a security measure to protect Russia in the event of an emergency or a foreign threat such as a cyber attack.
+The law will allow Moscow to tighten control over its Internet area by routing web traffic through state-controlled infrastructures and creating a national domain name system.

 In theory, the measure would allow Russia to manage its internal networks which could function independently of the rest of the Web.